Pokémon Horizons: Liko and Roy's Departure - Review

 Console: Nintendo Switch

 While the first game didn't sell well, WayForward's continued commitment to the series has turned its fortunes around.
 Now, 5 games in, the series is moderately popular.
-Popular enough to have sold over 3 million copies by 2020 and to warrant re-releases of the older games on modern platforms.
+Popular enough to have sold over 3 million copies by 2020 and to warrant re-releases on modern platforms.

-It is through this re-release that I've played the original Shantae, the final game in the series I had yet to play (though not review).
+It´s through such a re-release that I've played the original Shantae, the final game in the series I had yet to play (though not review).
 Is it worth checking it out all these years later?
 I don't think it is.
 I found this game to be rather rough all over.
 Without the conveniences of suspend points, I doubt I would've finished the game at all.

 Let's dive in!